 This makes enough fixer to cover a 35mm film or to use in a small tray for prints.
 It does not become used-up or exhausted and can be reused forever.

 1. Collect a bucket of seawater.
 Try to collect it from a deeper section of the water, to avoid picking up sand or algae.

 2. Filter the water through a fine sieve to remove any debris or sand.

 3. Place the water in a shallow dish or pan and put it on top of a heat source to allow the water to evaporate.
 Think about how you can use minimal energy to do this.
 For example, in warmer weather, you can leave seawater out to evaporate from the sun over days or weeks.
 In the winter, if you have a fire going, you can place the dish over the fire to evaporate.
 If using a direct heat source such as a fire, as the water evaporates, keep topping it up with more seawater.

 - You will need roughly 10-15 litres of water to make a 300ml solution with 100g of salt content, which is maximum salinity (saltiness).

 4. Once you see salt grains or crystals begin to form at the bottom or around the edges of the dish, your solution should be at maximum salinity.
 At this stage, remove the dish from the heat and allow the solution to cool to roughly 35ºC.

 5. Use this salt solution as a photographic fixer for films or prints.
 Use it under red light for paper and no light for film.

-6. Leave the paper or film in the solution for 48 hours, with occasional agitation.
+6. Leave in the solution for 48 hours for film or resin coated paper and 72 hours for fibre based paper with occasional agitation.